shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 This fact alone isn't merely a demo — such as that of Steven Luscher sine wave mapped to large blocky pixels made from DIVs demo.

 I've actually implemented something like this over at [StageKeep](https://stagekeep.com/).
 It presented an interaction similar to Figma.
 Fast, buttery smooth panning and zooming.
-Interactions once believed to be limited to WebGL and shaders done entirely in SVG by synthesizing coordinates and and zoom value into a 2D grid.
+Interactions once believed to be limited to WebGL and shaders is instead done entirely in SVG by synthesizing coordinates and and zoom value into a 2D grid.

 It was insanely elegant.